landing-ai/agentic-doc/README.md

 If you try to use a feature that requires optional dependencies, you'll see a clear error message:

 - **S3 Connector:** "The S3 connector requires boto3.
-Install with: pip install 'agentic-doc[s3]'"
+Install with: pip install 'agentic-doc[s3]' or pip install boto3"
-- **Google Drive:** "The Google Drive connector requires additional packages.
+- **Google Drive:** "The Google Drive connector requires Google API packages.
 Install with: pip install 'agentic-doc[google-drive]'"
-- **Visualization:** "Visualization requires additional packages.
+- **Visualization:** "Visualization features require opencv-python-headless.
 Install with: pip install 'agentic-doc[visualization]'"

 Simply follow the installation command in the error message to add the needed feature.